 There’s quite a few players who can leverage early advantages to their favor without any impunity, and these are the same players who made mistakes during their first few gaming sessions.

 I created top 10 early game mistakes to avoid in Rise of Kingdoms.
 It’s your opportunity to break the cycle and do it right the first time.
 During the early phase, making the moves right can play a significant role in how fast you will progress.

 Here’s my top 10 early game mistakes to avoid in Rise of Kingdoms.
-So be sure to grab a cup of coffee, study, learn and master these tips to gain edge over your opponents from beginning.
+So be sure to grab a cup of coffee, study, learn and master these tips to gain an edge over your opponents from the beginning.

 1. Star Upgrading Commanders too Early